 The Ohio Valley Monument Company started renovating the mausoleum in November 2007.
 On November 12, 2008, a rededication ceremony was held inside the newly renovated mausoleum.
 Click News Release for more information.
 The roof has been repaired, marble has been replaced and repaired, electrical outlets have been added, and the ceilings and walls have been sanded and painted.

 The monument at the entrance of the mausoleum was unveiled at the dedication ceremony.
 It reads: West Kentucky Mausoleum; Dedicated to the Memory of Those Who Rest Within; Built 1914 The Southern Mausoleum Co.
 Nashville, Tennessee; Renovated 2008 Ohio Valley Monument Co.
 Paducah, KY; City of Paducah-Mayor Bill Paxton, Commissioners-Robert Coleman, Gayle Kaler, Buz Smith, Gerald Watkins; City Manager-Jim Zumwalt; Public Works Director-Earnie Via.

 The pdf documents below are listed in alphabetical order based on the last name.
 There are two sets of documents: burials before the year 2000 and burials starting in the year 2000 until the present.
-The files were last updated Decemer 4, 2013.
-Click Oak Grove Cemetery Map for a general map that shows the four additions (Old Addition, New Addition, Mausoleum Addition, and Rushing Addition) and section numbers.
-Click Detailed Oak Grove Map for a hand-drawn map that shows details of each of the four additions.
+The files were last updated May 4, 2015.
+The Oak Grove Cemetery Map is a general map showing the four additions (Old Addition, New Addition, Mausoleum, and Rushing Addition) and section numbers.
+The Detailed Oak Grove Map is a hand-drawn map that shows details of each of the four additions.